I. Physical Location

 IX.
 Book Bags

-All backpacks, briefcases, shopping bags and large tote bags must be stored in lockers provided in the entryway or checked in at the circulation desk upon arrival in both the children’s and the adult departments of the library.
+All backpacks, briefcases, shopping bags and large tote bags must be left at the circulation desk upon arrival in both the children’s and the adult departments of the library.
 The bag can then be picked up prior to leaving the building.
 Any bag not checked in upon arrival may be searched when the patron departs and could mean loss of library privileges.

 X. Lost Items